 As shown below, average monthly expenditures reported through the survey are similar for renter and owner households and fall between \$2,100 and \$2,500 per month.
-While direct housing costs (mortgage or rent) make up a significant portion of expenses, other significant factors include credit cards, vehicle payments, and utilities.
-As not all survey respondents reported both expenses and household income metrics of cost burden are not provided here, but it is nonetheless instructive to see the composition of monthly expenses for owner and renter households.
+Direct housing costs (mortgage or rent) make up a significant portion of expenses; other significant factors include credit cards, vehicle payments, and utilities.
+Because not all survey respondents reported both expenses and household income, metrics of cost burden cannot be calculated; however, it is informative to see the composition of monthly expenses for owner and renter households and to better understand where - outside of housing costs - pressure is being felt.